grAyDHD/G_ENGINE/Library/demos/17_m3Paint/Design.md

     seems to happen when directions are held and A is tapped? some square sizes have single empty pixel, implement better squareFill function

+on clearing screen, the current brush position gets drawn